ree-ma-thakur/Node-Basics/README.md

 - use function of express() allows us to add new middleware function.
 It accepts array of request handlers
 - We can pass function inside use(), it take 3 arguments: req, res, next; next is a function that will be passed to this function by express

-# handling routes
+# Handling routes

 - We can add route path at the beginning of use()

-# Parsing incoming reequests
+# Parsing incoming requests

 - by default request doesn't try to parse the incoming request body, therefore we need to register parser
 - Express by default used to have body-aprser pckg inside it, then they removed & then again re-added, but we will install it